 Because sometimes, sometimes it’s not so easy to move on.
 Sometimes one can heal from the betrayals of relationships but emerge from them smarter and wiser about the world, and therefore not quite so starry-eyed about love.
 And the truth about love that no one ever seems to want to acknowledge is that sometimes love is not sweet or good.
 Sometimes love causes more pain than happiness.
 Sometimes love blinds us to the selfish intentions and actions of others.
 Sometimes love breaks us down instead of building us up.
 Sometimes love is nothing more than the traumatic bond that occurs between the innocent and the abusive, sociopathic, and vile.
 And I am tired, oh so tired, of always being expected to pretend otherwise when doing so obscures something honest and heartfelt and real.
 Sometimes the truth doesn’t smile, isn’t happy, and cannot forgive.
 Sometimes the truth is angry.
 And sometimes it needs to rage, to stand up and speak to the agony and sorrow from whence it was born.

 This is the truth in my life.
-Once upon a time, as most people who know me already know, I was married to an abusive person.
+Once upon a time I was married to an abusive person.
 He hurt me physically and emotionally, betrayed me in the worst ways possible, and very nearly destroyed me.
 And no matter how I try, I cannot just walk away from those things or deposit them in a safe place far away from my life, because they are my life.
 They are a part of who I am now.
 And because these things are a part of me, there is also rage.
 I try not to dwell on it.
 But that doesn’t mean it isn’t there, boiling, festering, binding itself in solitude as it waits impatiently to smolder itself into oblivion.

 That doesn’t mean I didn’t fight back.
 Oh, I fought back.
 And when I fought back, I validated his belief that I was worthless garbage, and when I didn’t fight back, I validated his belief that I was worthless garbage.
 Or so he said.